 Don Murphy, director of federal policies for the Marijuana Policy Project, highlighted the bill’s bipartisan support and called it the “most significant piece of marijuana-related legislation ever introduced in Congress.”

-The Strengthening the Tenth Amendment Through Entrusting States Act, or States’ Act, aims to resolve the current conflict between states with legal marijuana programs and federal law that classifies marijuana as illegal.
+The Strengthening the Tenth Amendment Through Entrusting States Act, or STATES Act, aims to resolve the current conflict between states with legal cannabis programs and federal law that classifies marijuana as illegal.

 The legislation would:

 - Protect state-legal cannabis programs by exempting them from federal drug laws.